Axis is planning to introduce signing of ACAP applications as default and remove root-privileged access in future AXIS OS releases.

 ACAP applications already installed on a device

-Any signed or unsigned ACAP applications already installed on an Axis device will continue to work as before even if the device is upgraded to an AXIS OS version that require ACAP signing by default.
-If a device is reset to factory default, or an unsigned ACAP application needs to be reinstalled on the device, the ACAP application will need to be signed or the device will need to be temporarily configured to allow installation of unsigned ACAP applications.
+Any signed or unsigned ACAP applications already installed on an Axis device will continue to work as before even if the device is upgraded to an AXIS OS 12 version.
+If a device is reset to factory default in AXIS OS 12 and an unsigned ACAP application needs to be installed on the device, the parameter needs to be toggled to allow for that.
+Note that this would lower the device security as it will not be possible to differentiate signed ACAP application from unsigned ACAP applications on a device once installed.

 Installing unsigned ACAP applications

+It will be possible to allow installation of unsigned ACAP applications by actively configuring a device to accept unsigned applications through the web interface of the device or using a VAPIX API (Available from AXIS OS 11.2).
+AXIS Device Manager and AXIS Device Manager Extend can be used to configure several products at the same time.
 Allowing installation of unsigned applications can be useful during development and testing.
 It is also an option if you develop your own ACAP application, or if you need to install an unsigned ACAP application from a vendor you trust for a specific use case.
 Once you are done with testing and have installed an unsigned ACAP application as needed, it is recommended that you configure your device to only allow installation of signed ACAP applications again.
+Any installed unsigned ACAP applications will continue to work even if you configure a device to not allow installation of unsigned ACAP applications.

 Toggle in web interface Using the product web interface to toggle allowance of unsigned ACAP applications is available from AXIS OS 11.2.